spdobest/KotlinWorld/COROUTINES.md

 **6.Dispatchers -**  Dispatchers helps coroutines in deciding the thread on which the work has to be done.
 There are majorly three types of Dispatchers which are as **IO, Default, and Main**.
 IO dispatcher is used to do the network and disk related work.
 Default is used to do the CPU intensive work.
 Main is the UI thread of Android.
 In order to use these, we need to wrap the work under the async function.
 Async function looks like below.
 **7.Scopes -**  it us used to cancel the background task as soon as the activity got destroyed.
 **8.withContext() -** withContext is nothing but an another way writing the async where we do not have to write await().

+##  Using Dispatchers With Kotlin Coroutines

+You can execute a coroutine using different CoroutineDispatchers, as mentioned before.
+Some of the available   CoroutineDispatchers in the API are: Dispatchers.Main, Dispatchers.IO and Dispatchers.Default.

+You can use these dispatchers for the following use cases:

+**Dispatchers.Default:** CPU-intensive work, such as sorting large lists, doing complex calculations and similar.
+A shared pool of threads on the JVM backs it.
+**Dispatchers.IO:** networking or reading and writing from files.
+In short – any input and output, as the name states
+Dispatchers.Main: recommended dispatcher for performing UI-related events.
+For example, showing lists in a RecyclerView, updating Views and so on.

+You’ll use some of these dispatchers to switch between the main and background threads.
+One last step before you can launch coroutines – defining a CoroutineScope.

 **NOTE-** Suspend functions are only allowed to be called from a coroutine or another suspend function.
 You can see that the async function which includes the keyword suspend.
 So, in order to use that, we need to make our function suspend too.

 GlobalScope.launch(Dispatchers.Main) {